 - Higher cost: You need a unique key fob for each tenant to access the building independently.
 If your building has multiple units, key fobs build up a significant cost for management.

-What are the Different Types of Key Fobs?
+What Are the Different Types of Key Fobs?

 Passive vs. Active Key Fobs

-Passive key fobs grant access without pressing any buttons.
-They work only when they’re close to the access point, such as by “tapping” it at the proximity reader.
-Active key fobs are battery-powered and send signals over longer distances (up to 100 feet) using the same technology as a remote car key with lock/unlock buttons.
+- Active key fobs are battery-powered and send signals over longer distances (up to 100 feet) using the same technology as a remote car key with lock/unlock buttons.
 They necessitate user intervention by physically pressing a button on the fob to unlock the access point.

 Unencrypted vs. Encrypted Key Fobs

-Not all key fobs offer the same level of security.
-Unencrypted key fobs store their access credentials in plain text, making them vulnerable to duplication.
-Anyone with access to a cloning device—easily found online—can copy an unencrypted fob in seconds, creating a major security risk.
+- Unencrypted key fobs store their access credentials in plain text, making them vulnerable to duplication.
+Anyone with access to a cloning device (which can easily be bought online) can copy an unencrypted fob in seconds, creating a major security risk.

-On the other hand, encrypted key fobs use advanced communication protocols to send secure, scrambled data between the fob and the reader.
+- Encrypted key fobs use advanced communication protocols to send secure, scrambled data between the fob and the reader.
 This encryption makes it nearly impossible to duplicate a fob without authorization, significantly reducing the risk of unauthorized access.

-Car RFID tags
+Car RFID Tags

 A comprehensive residential key fob system can include RFID tags for cars, which trigger gates to open at driveways, neighborhood entry points, or parking garages without the driver having to lean out the window to use their key tag.
-These small stickers or tags, typically placed on a car’s windshield or near the license plate, trigger a proximity-based RFID reader to open the gate as the vehicle approaches automatically.

 This hands-free solution is especially useful in high-traffic areas where manual key fobs may slow your entry.
 Plus, because each tag is uniquely assigned to a vehicle, property managers can track who comes and goes and easily deactivate lost or stolen tags for enhanced security.

-Mobile phones
+Mobile Phones

 Using mobile phones as fobs is the future of access control.
 Using the same “tap to pay” technology built into today’s smartphones, you can use your phone to grant you entry, saving you the trouble of carrying a separate fob.
 Mobile phones are also encrypted, making it extremely hard to make an illegal copy of your phone as a key tag.